 Plymouth Marjon University is well established locally with underpinning values which support preparation for professional roles and define the culture of this programme.
-Learners are encouraged to 'make a difference' to individuals and society through creating human connections and community.
-This value encourages learners to take an interest in others and supports the development of humanity and compassion, essential qualities for future caring professionals.
-Learners are also encouraged to be ambitious through working together and sharing achievements so that everyone is empowered to be the best they can be.
+Students are encouraged to 'make a difference' to individuals and society through creating human connections and community.
+This value encourages students to take an interest in others and supports the development of humanity and compassion, essential qualities for future caring professionals.
+Students are also encouraged to be ambitious through working together and sharing achievements so that everyone is empowered to be the best they can be.
 This value strongly supports the delivery of modern healthcare where interprofessional teams work collaboratively to ensure the patient / service user is at the centre of expert, integrated care.
-Learners are also encouraged to be engaged and curious and to think about new possibilities when approaching a problem or challenge.
+Students are also encouraged to be engaged and curious and to think about new possibilities when approaching a problem or challenge.
 This approach fosters creativity and opportunities to develop potential and will help to prepare students for their future roles as agents of change in challenging and complex healthcare environments.
-To support this, learners are encouraged to nurture self-belief, independence and wellbeing and in doing so are able to identify their own strengths and vulnerabilities and learn to pro-actively manage these.
+To support this, students are encouraged to nurture self-belief, independence and wellbeing and in doing so are able to identify their own strengths and vulnerabilities and learn to pro-actively manage these.
 This level of personal awareness and development not only builds resilience but is also at the centre of professional healthcare practice because of its impact on performance in a safety critical environment.

-Whilst apprentices develop their own knowledge, skills and professional behaviours for future practice as nursing associates, they will also be encouraged to learn about the roles of others and their contribution within the interprofessional team.
+Whilst students develop their own knowledge, skills and professional behaviours for future practice as nursing associates, they will also be encouraged to learn about the roles of others and their contribution within the interprofessional team.
 This is critical to the quality of care delivered as each professional brings expert knowledge to address different health needs, thus encouraging the delivery of holistic, person-centred care.
-To support this apprentice Nursing Associate will have multiple opportunities to learn and work alongside interprofessional colleagues whilst in practice placements and apprentices will be encouraged to maximise their learning through 'shadowing' and following the patient / service user journey to understand how professional teams interact and the complementary nature of each other's roles.
+To support this, nursing associate students will have multiple opportunities to learn alongside interprofessional colleagues whilst in practice placements and students will be encouraged to maximise their learning through 'shadowing' and following the patient / service user journey to understand how professional teams interact and the complementary nature of each other's roles.

-To promote a breadth of learning and experience, apprentices will learn across a range of clinical practice settings, learning in 'the real world', which facilitates work-readiness and personal and professional development.
-Practice-placement learning makes up 50% of the programme hours with a breakdown of external placement hours and on the job protected learning time completing a minimum of 575 hours per year to achieve the required 1150 hours over the two-year programme.
-If an apprentice is unable to complete the 575 hours by the end of Year 1 this will be recorded as a professional fail.
-Providing the apprentice has passed the academic elements of the programme, the hours, subject to a maximum of 30, may be completed in Year 2.
+To promote a breadth of learning and experience, students will learn across a range of clinical practice settings 'in the real world', which facilitates work-readiness, and personal and professional development.
+Practice-placement learning makes up 50% of the programme hours and a minimum of 1150 hours over two years, split into 575 hours per year.
+If a student is unable to complete the 575 hours by the end of Year 1 this will be recorded as a professional fail.
+Providing the student has passed the academic elements of the programme, the hours, subject to a maximum of 30, may be completed in Year 2.

-The use of 'Spokes' will maximise the learning opportunities offered by diverse and non-traditional settings, offering exposure to opportunities to care for people across the lifespan, with mental and physical health needs and learning disabilities.
-Enhanced practice learning days rooted in clinical practice, provide opportunities to critically reflect on and consolidate learning, complete project and inter-professional learning activities and for apprentices to seek additional support as necessary to promote inclusive learning in the practice setting.
+The use of 'spokes' will maximise the learning opportunities offered by diverse and non-traditional settings, offering exposure to opportunities to care for people across the lifespan, with mental and physical health needs and learning disabilities.
+Enhanced practice learning days rooted in clinical practice provide opportunities to critically reflect on and consolidate learning, , complete project and inter-professional learning activities, and for students to seek additional support as necessary to promote inclusive learning in the practice setting.
 Opportunities for interdisciplinary learning and working with a range of other professionals including osteopathy, physiotherapy and speech and language students is facilitated in enhanced learning days and workshops, during skills and simulated learning, during simulated CLiP (Collaborative Learning in Practice) ward sessions and in the practice setting.